-Yes most definitely.
-Before coming to university I had studied a BTEC in Information Technology, so some of the concepts were tricky to conquer at first, but with time and practise they came naturally.
-Programming was initially a tough topic for me, but again practise made perfect.
+Yes, most definitely.
+Before coming to university, I had studied a BTEC in Information Technology, so some of the concepts were tricky to conquer at first, but with time and practise they came naturally.
+Programming was initially a tough topic for me, but again practice made perfect.

 “Ensure that you have a passion for the subject and can see where you are heading, and be confident.”